Finally! 50 Cent sells opulent Connecticut mansion

 FARMINGTON, Conn.
 (AP) — Rapper 50 Cent's 50,000-square-foot mansion in Connecticut that first went on the market 12 years ago has finally sold at a fraction of the original asking price.

-Jennifer Leahy, an agent at Douglas Elliman in Greenwich, tells the Hartford Court the 21-bedroom.
+Jennifer Leahy, an agent at Douglas Elliman in Greenwich, tells the Hartford Courant the 21-bedroom.
 25-bathroom home in Farmington was sold for $2.9 million.

 The sale was first reported by The Wall Street Journal .